Our Guide to

 Whilst they once roamed the majority of the African continent, they are now confined to a smaller range.
 50% of this has been lost since the late 1970s and poaching has been rife so the population has dropped significantly.

-There is no time like the present to go to Africa and see elephants in their natural habitat.
+There is no time like the present to go on a African Safari holiday and see elephants in their natural habitat.

 Seeing rhino on safari